-Based on the nearest conifers to structures, minimum average residual basal area per structure on the 1038(c) Exemptions ranged from 6 to 108 feet acre-1 (mean = 32 feet acre-1, sd = 16 feet acre-1), while within 30 and 10 feet of structures the Notice-wide per-structure mean was 15 feet acre-1 and 4 feet acre-1, respectively (Figure 7a, b, c).
+Based on the nearest conifers to structures, minimum average residual basal area per structure on the 1038(c) Exemptions ranged from 6 to 108 feet2 (mean = 32 feet2, sd = 16 feet2), while within 30 and 10 feet of structures the Notice-wide per-structure mean was 15 feet2 and 4 feet2, respectively (Error!
+Reference source not found.a, b, c).
 The quadratic mean diameter of conifers nearest structures ranged from 13 to 49 inches on the 1038(c)s, with a median Notice-wide QMD of 23 inches.
 Sample-wide, 53% of residual conifers were < 20 inches in diameter, 43% were 21 to 40 inches in diameter, and 4% exceeded 40 inches.
 On only one Exemption did monitoring crews discover that all trees within 150 feet of a permitted structure had been removed, or clearcut, which is prohibited in the Exemption requirements; this Notice had not received an inspection or subsequent violation.
 On one other 1038(c), the timberland owner admitted to converting a small part of the treated area to a non-timber use after operations were completed and inspections had occurred.